 Typically the manipulator has a number of possible motivations that are generally along the lines of the need to feel in control, the desire to gain the feeling of power over others, the need to advance their own purposes for personal gain, and sociopathic tendencies that target the victims financial assets.

-There are many identifiable manipulative techniques, some of which are as follows:
+There are many identifiable techniques of emotional manipulation, some of which are as follows:

-2. Rationalization and minimization of harmful or irresponsible behavior which could be as simple as a hurtful insult was only meant “as a joke”;
+- Rationalization and minimization of harmful or irresponsible behaviour which could be as simple as a hurtful insult was only meant “as a joke”;

-10. Playing the victim– this is where the manipulator falsely portrays him or herself as the actual victim of circumstances in order to gain pity, compassion and sympathy from the actual victim;
+- Playing the victim – this is where the manipulator falsely portrays him or herself as the actual victim of circumstances in order to gain pity, compassion and sympathy from the actual victim;

-11. Feigning confusion or innocence- the manipulator continues to tell the victim that any harm done was totally unintentional, even to the point of playing dumb or pretending that he or she does not know of what the victim is talking about.
+- Feigning confusion or innocence – the manipulator continues to tell the victim that any harm done was totally unintentional, even to the point of playing dumb or pretending that he or she does not know of what the victim is talking about.
 The goal is to intentionally confuse the victim to doubt his or her own accuracy of perception;

 Almost all of the above tactics are used in combination with the other and are designed to exploit vulnerabilities that exist in the victims such as his or her low self esteem, naiveté, or emotional dependency.

-The victim can often become the family scapegoat after years of suffering various forms of manipulation.
+The victim can often become the family scapegoat after years of suffering various forms of emotional manipulation.